How many times have you heard this dreaded question?: “So, what’s your plan for college?”

 - You can also search for scholarships, financial aid, and internships from more than 2,200 programs on College Board.

-Check if your dream school has employment opportunities for students, on or off campus.
-Some programs also offer internships for course credit.
+Does your dream school have employment opportunities for students?
+Some programs also offer internships for course credit, on or off campus.
 This will get you great career experience and offset some of your expenses.
+You can also look into on-campus jobs and apply for work-study through financial aid.

-Let’s be real: Your social life is crucial in college.
-You’re going to need a way to wind down after hours of class and a support system to help you through these big life changes.
+Yes, academics are important, but you’re going to need a way to wind down after hours of class and a support system to help you through these big life changes.
+How’s the social life looking?

 You can get a feel for what a college’s social scene is like before you even visit: